Lilium-DApp/verifier/README.md

 Follow the steps below to build the application:

-⚠️ Before building the application, set up the initial contracts from the [foundry repository](https://github.com/Lilium-DApp/foundry) and change the address in auction/dapp/networks.json.

 #### **Step 1:** Execute the following commands to build the application 🛠️:

+⚠️ If you are using a shell like bash, please run the commands below without the quotes in "*.args.NETWORK=<TESTNET_NAME>".

 ```shell
 $ docker buildx bake -f docker-bake.hcl -f docker-bake.override.hcl --load --set "*.args.NETWORK=<TESTNET_NAME>"